OWASP/www-policy/rules-of-procedure/leader-handbook.md

 Note that, the chapter page on the OWASP wiki is the official representation of the chapter.
 Therefore, communication on social media platforms complement rather than replace the wiki page.
 Chapter members cannot be required to sign up for any social media account to get access to meeting notices.
 Do keep any new event or activity announcements up to date on the wiki page, per section 4.2.
 It is important that any social media platform the chapter uses be openly accessible, regularly maintained and updated with accurate information.
 Should the chapter choose to leave a platform, it should close the social media account and alert the Foundation using the Contact Us form.

-Ideas for social media platforms used by current OWASP chapters (it is not necessary for each chapter to have an account with each of these platforms -- choose the forum that will be best for your geographic area and audience):

-* Delicious
-* Digg
-* Eventbrite
-* Facebook
-* Flickr
-* LinkedIn
-* MeetUp
-* Twitter

 If the chapter opens an account on a service that the Foundation also uses, is advisable that the chapter follow the Foundation account.